RuiVarela/PinWorld/README.md

 # PinWorld
 PinWorld is 3d pin canvas.
-You can use it to create metashaders that control each pin heigh.
+You can use it to create metashaders that control each pin height.
 It is a simple 3d engine that uses raylib and raygui.

 https://github.com/RuiVarela/PinWorld/assets/11543973/73d52a57-2ac2-44cd-b11e-37a0b66cb36c